- Get Involved

 - Yacht Races and Events

-Sailors with disABILITIES crew line up included:
+Sailors with disABILITIES crew:

 "Jane Golding, Acting Regional Director NSW, Bureau of Meteorology, advised skippers f the 75 participating boats in the 2016 Land Rover Sydney Gold Coast Yacht Race of a weak 5-7 southerly start to the 384 nautical mile race at last night’s briefing at race headquarters, Cruising Yacht Club of Australia.